What is a Scanner? | Scan Our Documents Easily

 Each type serves a specific purpose and offers unique features.

-History of Scanner
+History of the Scanner

 The scanner peripheral component first appeared in 1984.
 Microtek developed the first monochrome MS-200 with a resolution of 200 dpi.
 They specifically designed it for Apple Macintosh computers.